tawneeh/tawnees-tap-house-2/README.md

 * Next, `npm start`
 * View the page in the live server that opens

-## Jest
+## ✔️ Jest Testing

-All actions and reducers have been tested.
+Actions and reducers have been tested.
 To run the tests, type `npm test` into the terminal.
+If `No tests found` is stated in the terminal, please press `a` to run all tests.

+* Test Suites: 4
+* Tests: 11
+* All tests passing

 ## 🌳 React Component Tree